MCPHub LabRegistryjgravelle/jdatamunch-mcp

 Structured tabular data retrieval for AI agents

-License MCP Local-first SQLite jMRI PyPI version PyPI - Python Version
+License MCP Local-first SQLite jMRI DOI PyPI version PyPI - Python Version

 Commercial licenses